MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

-## Upcoming Events

-### Open House Tour
-Join us at Sho Art, Spirit and Performance on Thursday, May 2nd at 7:30 pm for a tour of our future home.

-628 Monmouth Rd, Windsor, ON N8Y 3J6

-- Meet our partners.
-- See our facilities.
-- Discover Windsor's first member run makerspace!

 ## Sign up

 Fill out our [membership form](https://metamakers.org/assets/membership_form.pdf) and send the form and a headshot photo of yourself to [membership@metamakers.org](mailto:membership@metamakers.org).